 Using predictive analytics startups and SMBs can forecast sales, demand and address emerging trends by adding new products to their online store.
 Startups that leverage predictive analytics are seen by investors as more trustworthy because their business development strategies are also data-driven.

 As one of the world’s best-known retail beauty brands, Sephora is constantly evolving its digital experience.
-When they came to EPAM they wanted to solve challenges for delivering online shopping experience on the same high-quality level as they do in-stores.
-EPAM and Sephora worked to create a backend that allowed users to check the availability of products in stores nearby for easy purchase and pick-up.
+When they came to EPAM, they wanted to solve challenges for delivering online shopping experience on the same high-quality level as they do in-stores.
+EPAM and Sephora worked to create a set of solutions that allowed users to check the availability of products in stores nearby for easy purchase and pick-up.
 This streamlined omnichannel experience and significantly increased sales (150% growth in mobile sales only).
 Complementary use of performance analytics and customer behavior analytics also helps Sephora understand how web influences in-store purchases, and vice versa.